Section 12A of Income Tax Act: How to File Form 10A Online

 - If the property is received from any foundation or university or institution or hospital or Section 12A registered trusts then this clause in Section 56 will not be applied to any property or funds.
 In order to develop a cashless economy and practices, the government has set a limit of Rs 2,000 for the tax deduction done through the donation.
 It means that no deduction will be allowed under Section 80G where the donation exceeding Rs.
 2,000 is paid by any other mode rather than cash.
 Before the amendment the limit was Rs.
 10,000.

 The trusts, societies and NGOs which are eligible and have registered for the Section 12A income tax exemption will receive the key benefits from the income tax department.Then such income expenditure on charity, religious purposes and welfare of the society will be reviewed.
 The organization with Section 12A registration will get different types of grants from the government which will help them to contribute for welfare.

 The donor can receive tax exemption on the donated amount if the trust or NGO where the donation is done is being registered with Section 80G.
 When the donor donates from their income towards the trust or NGO, they can get tax exemption on that amount.
 Section 12A registered trusts or NGOs can also receive multiple benefits under registration of Section 80G.
 By registering for Section 80G, trust and NGO tend to increase their value and respect due to which donors are more confidently able to donate large amounts towards them.
 Donors feel a sense of humanity and satisfaction by donating to such renowned trusts or NGOs.
 The government funds and grants are easily available to such trusts and NGOs which are registered with Section 12A and Section 80G.
 The donor can donate only the 50% of their total income in order to receive the tax exemption.

-Terms and Guidelines for NGOs and Charitable Organisations
+What are the terms and guidelines for NGOs and Charitable Organisations?

 Even if the trusts and NGOs are registered, there are some terms and guidelines related to Section 12A and Section 80G.
 These are: